kaspersgit/ml_2_sql/Readme.md

 5. [Troubleshooting](#troubleshooting)

-# What is it?
+# In short
 This project tries to make the process simple enough for any SQL user to train a model, check the performance and deploy that model in SQL.

+## Phylosophy:
+- Automated and easy to use
+- Model in SQL (avoid Data Science debt for a complex pipeline)
+- Explainable Boosting Machine on par with other boosted methods

 ## Background
 An automated machine learning tool which trains, graphs performance and saves the model in SQL.
 Using interpretable ML models (from interpretML) to train models which are explainable and transparent in how they come to their prediction.
 SQL infrastructure is the only requirement to put a model into production.
 This tool can be used by anybody, but is aimed for people who want to easily train a model and want to use it in their (company) SQL system.

-Advantages:
-- Automated model training
-- Easy usage
-- Collection of model performance metrics generated
-- Model saved in SQL file
-- Avoid Python production models
-- Explainable Boosting Machine on par with other boosted methods

-Disadvantages:
-- No neural networks and other complex models (boosted trees)
-- Tool runs locally
-- Some values are hardcoded (e.g. kfold: k = 5)

 ## Current state
 - Only EBM is implemented (decision tree, logistic regression and rule set not yet)